These Ridiculous 'Sharknado 4' Moments Will Melt Your Brain

 Nova showed up riding the Eiffel Tower like a hoverboard

-Audiences might have missed Cassie Scerbo's character since she was away in France.
-But she capped Sharknado 4, after the nukenado had been cooled, with the best teaser possible: looks like there's room for another sequel!
-Maybe it'll be in Paris, to finally quench director Anthony C. Ferrante's desire for a more foreign location?
-Like Lil Wayne, who will hopefully be in one of these soon, once said, Life's a beach, he's just playin' in the sand.
+Fans might've missed Cassie Scerbo's character since she was away in France.
+But she capped Sharknado 4 with the best teaser possible: looks like there's room for another sequel!
+Maybe it'll be set in Paris, to finally quench director Anthony C. Ferrante's desire for a more foreign location?
+Maybe not?
+Who really knows?
+Just prep for a fifth accordingly.
+Like Lil Wayne, who should probably be in one of these soon, once said, Life's a beach, he's just playin' in the sand.

 Sign up here for our daily Thrillist email, and get your fix of the best in food/drink/fun.